AmbiqAI/neuralSPOT/apps/examples/rpc_evb_to_pc/README.md

 To address this, rpc-client loop swaiting for a button press, servicing USB.
 This gives the user a chance to start the server then pressing the button to let the EVB it is ready to start RPCing.

 1. Connect the second USB cable to your laptop - you'll now have 2 USB connections between the EVB and the laptop
-2. Compile and flash the NeuralSPOT as described above
+2. Compile and flash the neuralSPOT as described above
 3. At this point, the second USB connection should come alive and mount as a USB TTY device.
 4. Start the laptop-side RPC server:
 ```bash
 $> cd .../neuralSPOT